 In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says that you have diabetes and a list of all of your medicines.

-Pancreatitis may occur while you are using exenatide.
+Pancreatitis (swelling of the pancreas) may occur while you are using exenatide.
 Check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

-exenatide may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+exenatide may cause serious allergic reactions, including anaphylaxis and angioedema.
+These can be life-threatening and require immediate medical attention.
 Check with your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using exenatide.

 exenatide does not cause hypoglycemia (low blood sugar).
 However, low blood sugar can occur when you use exenatide with other medicines, such as insulin or sulfonylureas, that can lower blood sugar.
 Low blood sugar also can occur if you delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting.